Broward News and Entertainment Today

 Both men were charged with drug trafficking.

-Posted by on Sep 30 2009.
+Posted by Andrea Freygang on Sep 30 2009.
 Filed under Broward County, Crime, Fort Lauderdale, Local news.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can leave a response or trackback to this entry

 1 Comment for “Semi with 230 pounds marijuana stopped in Broward”